Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Acknowledgments

 \section{Acknowledgments}

-Niels Benedikter and Sascha Lill were supported by the European Union (both by the ERC StG \textsc{FermiMath}, grant agreement nr.~101040991, and Sascha Lill by ERC AdvG MathBEC nr.~101095820).
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Niels Benedikter was supported by the European Union through the ERC StG \textsc{FermiMath}, grant agreement nr.~101040991.
+Sascha Lill was supported by the European Union, partially by the ERC StG \textsc{FermiMath}, grant agreement nr.~101040991, and partially by the ERC AdvG MathBEC nr.~101095820.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-Emanuela L. Giacomelli was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via TRR 352 – Project-ID 470903074.
-Moreover Niels Benedikter, Sascha Lill and Emanuela L. Giacomelli were partially supported by Gruppo Nazionale per la Fisica Matematica in Italy.
+Emanuela L. Giacomelli was partially funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via TRR 352 -- Project-ID 470903074.
+Moreover Niels Benedikter, Sascha Lill, and Emanuela L. Giacomelli were partially supported by Gruppo Nazionale per la Fisica Matematica in Italy.
 Asbjørn Bækgaard Lauritsen was supported by the French State support managed by ANR under the France 2030 program through the MaQuI CNRS Risky and High-Impact Research programme (RI)$^2$ (grant agreement ANR-24-RRII-0001).